mwissig/Postpile/README.md

 Each post contains a comment box where users can respond to posts.
 ![Post comments](https://raw.githubusercontent.com/mwissig/Postpile/master/public/images/Opera%20Snapshot_2018-08-22_205733_postpile.herokuapp.com.png)

 Users can send other users private messages.
+Each user's PM page will show the conversation between that user and the currently logged in user.
+The inbox shows a list of all users that have sent PMs to the user.
 ![PM page](https://github.com/mwissig/Postpile/blob/master/public/images/Opera%20Snapshot_2018-08-23_225538_postpile.herokuapp.com.png?raw=true)